 Becoming a homeowner is one of the biggest (and best) decisions you’ll ever make.
 Because there is a significant financial investment involved, the process of buying a home isn’t as simple as checking out at the grocery store.
 However, it also does not need to be overly complicated.
 Rob Yo The Mortgage Pro recognizes that you may have questions about the process of obtaining a home loan.
-Our mission is to educate you about mortgages so that you can make the best decision and obtain the best rate.
-If you have questions, you can visit us in our Clayton NC or Raleigh offices, or see some answers to commonly asked questions below.
+My mission is to educate you about mortgages so that you can make the best decision and obtain the best rate.
+If you have questions, you can visit us in my Clayton NC or Raleigh offices, or see some answers to commonly asked questions below.

 About the Loan Process

 How do I start the process on obtaining a mortgage?

 The first step to getting a mortgage is to find a top mortgage lender, so if you are reading this…you can cross that off the list!

 What is the difference between pre-approved and pre-qualified?

 When you are pre-qualified, this means you have provided your lender with the basic information they need to determine which loans you can qualify for.
 This is one of the first steps in the loan process.
 Although pre-qualification is an important step, you should note not all realtors will work with you just because you are pre-qualified.
 Realtors tend to prefer clients that are pre-approved, which is when your lender has collected and verified all of the information needed for underwriting and approval, and has presented it as well.

 What documentation is needed to obtain a mortgage?

 The documentation that is required to get a mortgage can vary borrower to borrower.
 For the most part however, the documentation required to obtain a mortgage will be fairly similar.
 Here are a few of the items that are needed for nearly all borrowers:

 - Most recent 60 days of FULL statements for liquid as well as non-liquid assets (ALL pages, even if left intentionally blank)